MatthewYong/recipes-connected/README.md

 ### Structure Plane

 The structure plane defines the information architecture and interaction design with the user.

+#### Interaction Design
 The following definitions has been used for this website:
 - First impression of the website needs to be simple and clear as possible
 - No more than three clicks are required for the user to reach the page
 - The type of information architecture that will be used is the ‘Hierarchical Tree’, see below: